shortfastgood/agent-playground/README.md

 Ideally, a large language model should be able to interface with the entire world using any language; obviously, this doesn't happen on its own.
 Currently, initiatives are continuously popping up here and there.
 One in particular seems to have certain consistency and a significant following: the Model Context Protocol (MCP), which aims to standardize agents' access to external resources.

 - [**Model Context Protocol**](mcp/mcp.md): The Model Context Protocol (MCP) is a protocol designed to facilitate the interaction between AI agents and their environment.
 It provides a structured way for agents to communicate, share information, and collaborate on tasks.
-The MCP is particularly useful in scenarios where multiple agents need to work together to achieve a common goal.
+- [**Agent2Agent Protocol**](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/) "*A2A is an open protocol that provides a standard way for agents to collaborate with each other, regardless of the underlying framework or vendor*"

+The question I ask myself is whether there is really a need for a new protocol: an agent using a large model is capable of utilizing the tools in its environment by generating the necessary commands and data for programs and libraries.
+A protocol could prove to be a bottleneck that limits the real possibilities offered by a large model.

 ## Data Models